A Low-rank Method for Parameter-dependent Fluid-structure Interaction Discretizations With Hyperelasticity: Numerical study

 In this paper, we use tri-quadratic finite elements on a hexahedral mesh for the pressure, the velocity and the deformation.
-The Navier-Stokes equations are stabilized by local projection stabilization (LPS) \cite[Lemma 4.49]{Ric17}, by projecting the pressure onto the space of tri-linear finite elements on the same mesh, see \cite[Section 4.3.2]{Ric17}.
+The Navier-Stokes equations are stabilized by local projection stabilization (LPS)~\cite{BeckerBraack2001} and \cite[Lemma 4.49]{Ric17}, by projecting the pressure onto the space of tri-linear finite elements on the same mesh, see \cite[Section 4.3.2]{Ric17}.
+Hereby the equal-order approach is applicable to pressure, deformation and velocity, which is relevant for formulating the matrix equation, compare~\eqref{equalorder}.
+Our finite element mesh $\Omega_h$ and discretization is such that the total number of unknowns is $M=66\,759$.